AndrewOwenMartin/sds-mnist/README.md

 # Demo

-See a demo at [Asciinema](https://asciinema.org/a/326628, "Asciinema").
+See a demo at [Asciinema](https://asciinema.org/a/326628 "Asciinema").

 # Dependencies

-Expects wget and gunzip to be on your path, and expects numpy and sds to be on your python path.
+Expects wget and gunzip to be on your path, and expects numpy and sds to be in your python environment.

 ```
 pip install numpy sds